Priyanka-Subramanian/RPG_Battle/README.md

 # RPG_Battle_Script
-It is a simple battle game.
+It is a simple Role Play Game where players have to fight the enemies to win.